wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 Can I make those thirty-five nautical miles take fourteen hours, in order to arrive the next morning with daylight?
 If I traveled at two knots, maybe.
-Or if I take a detour out to sea after clearing the north end of the islad.
+Or if I take a detour out to sea after clearing the north end of the island.
 I planned to do that.
 Sail out to sea and sleep.
 Sail back in the morning to enter the bay.

 Not having internet, I used the Garmin to pull a spot forecast.
-It was not pleasant.
 It promised fifteen knots gusting to twenty from the southeast.
 That is not pleasant but not impossible.
 Seas will be a little rough.
 I'll run double reef and staysail.